-OAE requires that students must be assessed within the first 12 contact hours unless they are exempt due to the widespread effect of the COVID-19 pandemic.
+OAE requires that students must be assessed within the first 12 contact hours.
 The TABE 11&12 Locator must be given prior to the administration of any other part of the assessment.
 Due to the length of the 11&12 Locator, programs may choose to administer one subject area of the Locator at a time.
 Once the Locator for that subject area is administered, the pre-test for that subject area can be given and so forth.
 (Example: Reading Locator, Reading Pre-test, Math Locator, Math Pre-test, Language Locator, Language Pre-test).
 The results of the Locator (L, E, M, D, or A level) must be implemented by individual subject area.
 The averaging of Locator results in order to use a single test form is not permitted.

-The TABE 11&12

-Locator must be

-given when pretesting students and

-used to determine

-which test levels to
+The TABE 11&12 Locator must be given when pretesting students and used to determine which test levels to administer by subject.

-administer by

-subject.